-If looking at listings on your website includes access to similar data, use it in the call-to-action of your next home search ad to drive more traffic to your website.
+Another powerful real estate marketing idea is to use the call-to-action of your next home search ad to drive more traffic to your website.

 Every agent, team, and broker should make it a priority to grow through smart recruiting.
 "Get paid to tour homes" is incredibly appealing and easy to understand.
 Clearly, there's a lot more to being an agent, but Redfin is brilliant to position it this way.

 This message is intentionally communicated 3X and complemented in the image.

 Better Ad Targeting with the Redfin Migration Tool

 Use the Redfin migration tool to find statistics for your area so you know exactly where to target your ads.

 For example, 24% of buyers in the Bay Area are looking for homes elsewhere.
 More than 50% are looking in 5 locations (Sacramento, L.A., Austin, Seattle, San Diego).
 The data shows it'd be smart to advertise your listings in the Bay Area.

 Make sellers aware of the high volume of "migrating" buyers and how you'll use this data to market their home.
 The relevancy of an ad like, "If you live in San Francisco but want to move to Austin, we can help" is off the charts.

 Realtor.com Ads on Facebook

 Use these ads to inspire new angles in your next campaign that very few agents are taking advantage of.